 Faculty & Staff Directory

-Founding Headmaster
+Ismael Rodríguez, Founding Headmaster

-As a seminarian of the Diocese of Dallas, he studied Philosophy at St. Paul Seminary in St. Paul, Minnesota before beginning his theology work at the Pontifical Gregorian University.
-After leaving seminary, he completed his degree at the Pontifical Gregorian University and spent a further year living and working in Rome.
+As a seminarian of the Diocese of Dallas, he studied Philosophy at St. Paul Seminary in St. Paul, Minnesota and theology at the Pontifical Gregorian University in Rome.
+After leaving seminary, he completed his Baccalaureate in Sacred Theology (S.T.B.) from the Pontifical Gregorian University and spent a further year working in Rome.

+After returning from Rome, he taught theology at a Catholic high school in Dallas, Texas, and served as an adjunct instructor of theology at Saint Louis University.
 Mr. Rodríguez, his wife, Ali, and their children are excited to be part of the Catholic community in the Diocese of Columbus.
-He is teaching philosophy, history, and Latin for the 2025-26 school year at Chesterton Academy of St. Benedict.
+He is teaching philosophy and Latin for the 2025-26 school year.

 • Rachel Kloess

-THEOLOGY
+THEOLOGY & PHILOSOPHY

 Mrs. Kloess is a Columbus native thrilled to return and help to build up classical education in her home Diocese.
 She earned a B.A. in English from Otterbein University, an M.A. in Theology with a concentration in Sacred Scripture from the Augustine Institute, and an M.T.S. in Biblical Studies at the University of Notre Dame.
 She married her husband John, whom she met at the Augustine Institute.
 She is excited to bring her passion for and knowledge of Scripture, "the very soul of sacred theology" (Dei Verbum 24) to Chesterton Academy students.